Golden YearsProtection

 Term Life Insurance for Texas Families

 Term life insurance is the most affordable way to protect your family from lost income.
-It covers you for a set period — 10, 20, or 30 years — at a fixed rate.
+It covers you for a set period (10, 20, or 30 years) with level coverage.
 For Texas families with a mortgage, growing children, or dependents relying on a single income, term life provides the highest death benefit per dollar spent.

 Texas is one of the fastest-growing states for young families.
 Cities like Houston, San Antonio, and Austin have seen a surge in first-time homebuyers.
 A term life policy ensures that if something happens to the primary earner, the mortgage gets paid, the kids stay in their school district, and the surviving spouse has time to rebuild.